Joseph-Paleologus/Machine-Learning-LendingClub/README.md

 The resulting tree looks terrible as it keeps growing and ends up having many layers.
 This tree will undoubtedly overfit our data.
 The resulting test MSE based on this regression tree is 12.633312900342.

-To prevent overfitting, we performed pruning on our tree.
+To prevent overfitting, we pruned our tree.
 We started with using 5-fold cross-validation to find the optimal tuning parameter α.
 The optimal α we found is α= 0.0288556240014.
 Then we refitted the regression tree using the optimal tunning parameter α and predicted it on the testing set.
 The resulting test MSE becomes 11.24517409887, which is smaller than before.
 Following is the tree after pruning, which has fewer layers:

 ![image](https://github.com/Joseph-Paleologus/Machine-Learning-LendingClub/blob/main/Non-Parametric/Pruned%20Tree.png?raw=true)